tallhamer/MapApp/README.md

 > [!IMPORTANT]
 > The documentation on for this repo is currently being edited and checked for accuracy.
 Very rapid and drastic changes
 > may be made as the maintainer has time.
 The installation and setup instructions have been tested by a number of
-> private users for accuracy and simplicity in getting the app setup so these should not change unless major errors are
+> private users for accuracy and simplicity in getting the app setup so these should not change unless a major error is
 > found.

 <!-- TABLE OF CONTENTS -->